Can I be brutally honest for a minute?

 I want to go home, put on my pajamas, and eat all the carbs.

 The last thing I want to do is cook or go out to eat.

-Now, those of you with older kids or less kids or better mannered kids, may love going out to eat on Sundays.
+Now, those of you with older kids or fewer kids or better-mannered kids may love going out to eat on Sundays.

 For us, it’s pretty miserable.
 We have to drive twenty plus minutes to get to a restaurant that we all like, and by that time, the kids are starving and tired which is a horrible combination.

 So for this season of life, the easiest thing for us to do is to go home and eat a meal that I already prepared.

 Because hospitality is so important to us, we invite people over two or three Sundays a month.
 Then, we can put the younger kids down for naps and let the older ones play while we visit instead of expecting them to sit politely in a restaurant.

 Before you start to think that I’m a domestic goddess, every meal that I make is EASY.